Previous Post: Ten Reasons to Take Up Gardening When You Retire Next Post: 10 Things you may not know about Social Security

 Author: Mary Ellen Rivero Author's

-Like many of the boomer generation, I had thought about joining Peace Corps after graduating from college in 1972 but opted to get married and have a family instead.
+Like many of the boomer generation, I had thought about volunteering with the Peace Corps after graduating from college in 1972 but opted to get married and have a family instead.

 I also worked in my career as a Public Health Nutritionist until 2009.
 When my husband died suddenly in 2007 I had to ask myself what would I do to jump-start my life again.